 Careers and Employability

-Every young person leaving our academy will have had at least 2 ‘purposeful and impact measured’ employer interventions by the end of Key Stage 2, six by the end of Key Stage 4 and 10 by the end of Key Stage 5.
+Every young person leaving Nottingham Academy will have experienced at least four purposeful and impact measured employer interventions by the end of Key Stage 4, and an additional four by the end of Key Stage 5.

-The Academy aims to provide good career guidance to help inspire pupils towards further study and to enable them to make informed decisions whenever choices are open to them.
+At key transition points pupils will receive advice and guidance to help inspire them towards further study and enable them to make informed decisions whenever choices are open to them.

 Good careers guidance will be characterised by the following eight benchmarks: